SirNoob97/OnlineStore/README.md

 ### TODO

 * ***Add security to each microservice***
-* ***Create a mini library to verify JWTs in each microservice and thus avoid, in addition to repeated code, that all microservices have a copy of my JKS file that I use to obtain the keys with which the JWTs are decrypted.***
 * ***Add Unit and Integration Test for shopping-service***
 * Implement Customer-Service, auth-service client microservice and with which customers can add/edit more information to their account.
 * Implement Admin-Service